berkenbrack/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M03B Configure a retail product Lab.md

 ---
 lab:
     title: 'B. Hands-on lab: Configure a retail product'
-    module: 'Module 3: Products and merchandising'
+    module: 'Module 3: Products and Merchandising'
 ---

-**Why learn this**?
-This is basic and mandatory setup to enable loyalty programs.
+**Why learn this?** This is basic and mandatory setup to enable loyalty programs.
 Student should learn this as a lab and get familiarize on steps for setting up a loyalty program.